DeformX

 Mesh SkinningMaps discrete Cosserat rod deformations onto CAD models for high-fidelity visualization.

-Free-Form Mesh ContactSupports DLO interactions with arbitrary meshes using BVH-accelerated collision detection.
+Free-Form Mesh ContactSupports realistic interactions between DLOs and with arbitrary meshes.

-WireSeg-32k Dataset32,000 synthetic wire segmentation images with instance masks across Easy/Medium/Hard tiers.
+WireSeg-32k Dataset32,000 synthetic wire segmentation images with instance masks and depth across Easy/Medium/Hard tiers.

 WireSeg-32k Dataset & Segmentation Results